Save the Date: The Summit Hits the Road

 The event includes panels and plenaries; interactive experiences; major announcements; and the release of new resources as well as our annual State of Play report.
 The Summit highlights bold ideas from sport and health leaders across the United States and beyond, and elevates kids’ voices to ask them they want for their sports experiences.
 In 2018, more than 425 leaders attended the Summit, which reached another 928,000 people via Facebook livestream and generated more than 82,000 views.

-Registration will open in late May.
+Registration will open on May 28.
 Return to this page then for more information about the Summit, which sells out quickly each year.
 For timely updates, please sign up for our newsletter below.

 2019 Project Play Summit Sponsors